ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 Since we are using exome sequencing, the curve of sequencing depth only makes senses when combined with the transcript annotations.

 Gviz has `GeneRegionTrack` to extract annotation from the R annotation packages.
 Package Homo.sapiens includes the gene annotation package using UCSC knownGene database.
-Adding this new track and we will have the annotation on our figure.
+Adding this new track and we will have annotation on our plot.

 ```r
 library(TxDb.Hsapiens.UCSC.hg19.knownGene)